 Ukraine is unremarkable at best.
 Looking at their baseline performance data, this is not impressive.
 1.38 no penalty xG and 1.09 xGA.
 They produced 6 -e most shots on target, but defensively it's not that smart with.
 38 missed shots and 4.17 hits on target and massive.
 One shot into the penalty area is missed.
 Even England, which is struggling to create chances, should be able to use multiple chances and shots here.

 The Ukrainians looked overwhelmed in their previous games with Austria and then again with extra time against the Swedes.
-Their game against England takes place in Rome, where the temperature will be degrees, again, this will not help the Ukrainian players if they are fighting fatigue.
+Their game against England takes place in Rome, where the temperature will be degrees, this, again, will not help the Ukrainian players if they are fighting fatigue.

 So what is left for us?